SourceDiver42/plyoung.github.io/pages/blox/blox-custom-blocks.md

 ### BloxBlockEd

-- BloxBlock **b**: The Block.
+- `BloxBlock b`: The Block.
 You might want this when drawing the block's properties.
 See the DrawProperties() example above
-- BloxBlockDef **def**: The Block's Definition data
+- `BloxBlockDef def`: The Block's Definition data
-- BloxBlockEd **next**: Block following on this one
+- `BloxBlockEd next`: Block following on this one
-- BloxBlockEd **prev**: Block that this one follows on
+- `BloxBlockEd prev`: Block that this one follows on
-- BloxBlockEd **firstChild**: First child of this block if it is a container
+- `BloxBlockEd firstChild`: First child of this block if it is a container
-- BloxBlockEd **parentBlock**: The block this one is used in if this is a child of a container (if null then this is directly under event)
+- `BloxBlockEd parentBlock`: The block this one is used in if this is a child of a container (if null then this is directly under event)
-- BloxBlockEd **owningBlock**: The block that owns this one if this is used as a field/ context; else null
+- `BloxBlockEd owningBlock`: The block that owns this one if this is used as a field/ context; else null
-- int **fieldIdx**: Only if owningBlock!=null.
+- `int fieldIdx`: Only if owningBlock!=null.
 This is -1: context or 0..n: used as field at index of owner's paramBlocks.
-- BloxBlockEd **contextBlock**: The context block of this block.
+- `BloxBlockEd contextBlock`: The context block of this block.
 Note that is could be null if user did not insert any block yet
-- BloxBlockEd[] **paramBlocks**L The parameter/ field blocks of this block.
+- `BloxBlockEd[] paramBlocks`: The parameter/ field blocks of this block.
 Note that they might contain null values when user did not insert any block yet in that spot

 ### Samples